 Several areas or zones on the Long Valley property are known to be mineralized with low grades of gold and silver.
-These areas are known as the North, Middle (also called Central), South, Southeast, and Hilton Creek areas (in the Long Valley Technical Report the Middle, South, Southeast, and Hilton Creek areas are shown on Figure 10.1 in Section 10 on Drilling; the North Zone lies just north of the current property boundary).
-Based on drilling, mineralization appears to generally be contiguous between the South, Southeast, and Hilton Creek zones (Figure 7.3 of the Long Valley Technical Report).
-These same zones appear to contain the vast majority of the estimated Mineral Resources described later in the Long Valley Technical Report.
+These areas are known as the North, Middle (also called Central), South, Southeast, and Hilton Creek areas (The Middle, South, Southeast, and Hilton Creek areas are shown below; the North Zone lies just north of the current property boundary).
+Based on drilling, mineralization appears to generally be contiguous between the South, Southeast, and Hilton Creek zones.
+These same zones appear to contain the vast majority of the estimated mineral resources.
 Drilling is widely spaced in and between the North, Middle, and South zones, and it may be possible that with additional drilling, these zones may be shown to be contiguous with the better-defined zones to the south.

-The principal host rocks for the gold mineralization are the caldera-fill interbedded siltstone, tuff, and volcaniclastic sedimentary rocks and, to a lesser extent, the adjacent resurgent rhyolite along the west margin of the Hilton Creek fault zone.
+The principal host rocks for the gold mineralization are the caldera-fill interbedded siltstone, tuff, and volcaniclastic sedimentary rocks and, to a lesser extent, the adjacent and underlying resurgent rhyolite.
 The base of the oxidized zone was generally defined by Royal Gold as the last occurrence of the oxide mineralization within the mineralized zone.
 As such, mixed oxide-sulfide and sulfide mineralization occurs above this boundary.
-This oxide/sulfide boundary modeled by Royal Gold is undulating to locally flat-lying, lies at depths of between 150 and 250 ft, and is often coincident with or slightly above the current water table.
+This oxide/sulfide boundary modeled by Royal Gold is undulating to locally flat-lying, lies at depths of between 100 and 250 feet, and is often coincident with or slightly above the current water table.
 Grades of gold mineralization are typically the same both above and below the oxide/sulfide boundary.

-Gold-silver mineralization is quite continuous throughout the zones and is well defined using a 0.010 oz Au/t COG.
-Numerous zones of higher-grade mineralization (0.050 oz Au/t) are present within the continuous zones of low-grade (0.010 oz Au/t) gold mineralization, particularly in the Hilton Creek zone.
+Gold-silver mineralization is quite continuous throughout the zones and is well defined using a 0.010 oz Au/ton cutoff grade.
+Numerous zones of higher-grade mineralization (0.050 oz Au/ton) are present within the continuous zones of low-grade (0.010 oz Au/ton) gold mineralization, particularly in the Hilton Creek zone.
 These higher grades may relate to zones of enhanced structural preparation.
-Silver grades are generally in the range of 0.1 to 0.5 oz Ag/t within the gold-mineralized zones, appear to be more erratic in nature, but generally have a positive correlation with higher gold values.
+Silver grades are generally in the range of 0.1 to 0.5 oz silver (Ag)/ton within the gold-mineralized zones, appear to be more erratic in nature, but generally have a positive correlation with higher gold values.
+A gold grade-thickness map is presented below, using a 0.5-foot-oz Au/ton cutoff.